-- I. Should conflict exist between this policy and applicable statute, the applicable statute shall supersede. - 2.
+- 1. Should conflict exist between this policy and applicable statute, the applicable statute shall supersede. - 2.
 Federal and State law, as well as contract language, including definitions and specific contract provisions or exclusions, take precedence over medical policy and must be considered first in determining eligibility for coverage. - 3.
-Medical technology is constantly evolving and lowa Medicaid reserves the right to review and update medical policy on an annual or as-needed basis.
+Medical technology is constantly evolving and Iowa Medicaid reserves the right to review and update medical policy on an annual or as-needed basis.

 Medical necessity guidelines have been developed for determining coverage for member benefits and are published to provide a better understanding of the basis upon which coverage decisions are made.
-Medical necessity guidelines are developed for selected physician administered medications found to be safe and proven to be effective in a limited, defined population or clinical circumstances.
 They include concise clinical coverage criteria based on current literature review, consultation with practicing physicians in the service area who are medical experts in the particular field, FDA and other government agency policies, and standards adopted by national accreditation organizations.
 Criteria are revised and updated annually, or more frequently if new evidence becomes available that suggests needed revisions.